shreyvijayvargiya/crm-saas/readme.md

+# Start of Selection

-# Next.js Frontend Boilerplate for SaaS Product Template
+# Next.js Frontend Boilerplate for CRM Application

+# End of Selection

 This is a Next.js frontend boilerplate designed for building responsive SaaS products.
 It provides a solid foundation for developers to create modern web applications with ease.